Derek Redmond

-Derek Anthony Redmond (born 4 September 1965) is a retired British sprinter.
+Derek Anthony Redmond (born 4 September 1965) is a British retired sprinter.
 During his career, he held the British record for the 400 metres sprint, and won gold medals in the 4 × 400 metres relay at the World Championships and European Championships.

 At the 1992 Olympic Games in Barcelona, Redmond tore his hamstring in the 400 metres semi-final but continued the race limping and, with assistance from his father, managed to complete a full lap of the track as the crowd gave him a standing ovation.
 Although Redmond was disqualified and listed as "Did Not Finish" due to the outside assistance finishing the race, the incident has become a well-remembered moment in Olympic history, having been the subject of one of the International Olympic Committee's "Celebrate Humanity" videos and been used in advertisements by Visa as an illustration of the Olympic spirit and featured in Nike's "Courage" commercials in 2008.

 Personal life

 Redmond was born in Bletchley in Buckinghamshire to West Indian immigrant parents and educated at Roade School, Northamptonshire, where a multi-use sports hall is named after him.
 He is a supporter of Newcastle United.

-Redmond married the British Olympic swimmer Sharron Davies in 1994 in Northampton.
+Following the 1992 Barcelona olympics Redmond was in a relationship with Olympic Swimmer Sharron Davies, and they resided in the East Hunsbury area of Northampton.
+They later married in 1994 in Northampton.
 The couple had two children.
 They divorced in 2000.

-In 2006 Redmond met Maria Yates and on 26th August 2011 Redmond married Maria and adopted her two children, Lucia Redmond and Paola Redmond.
+In 2006 Redmond met Maria Yates and on 26 August 2011 Redmond married Maria and adopted her two children, Lucia Redmond and Paola Redmond.